 What the office needs

-The office usually needs a pack that makes scope clear fast.
+The office usually needs a report that makes scope clear fast.
 That means a front page that explains what sort of property it is, what the current heating route looks like, and where the obvious risks sit.
-A heat pump survey pack that starts well saves time before the quote even begins.
+A heat pump survey report that starts well saves time before the quote even begins.

 What design needs